shuiiiiyu/PsyHookAppendix/README.md

 | **Overall** | **Macro-AC1** | **0.684828** | |
 | | **Micro-AC1** | **0.720893** | ($P_o=0.8075, P_e=0.3105$) |

-## 1.5 Assessment of Annotation Robustness
+## 1.5 Pre-annotation and RAG-ICL Hyperparameters

 **Pre-annotation study.**
 We sampled 100 items from the seed set as a validation set and evaluated GPT-4o under different temperatures, different numbers of sampling rounds, and different text--image ratios in the retrieved context.
 The results show an overall F1 around 0.5 (Macro-F1: 0.5103; Micro-F1: 0.4858; Average Recall: 0.6888; see Table 4.
 Since 87\% of our labels are zeros (i.e., hook absent), achieving a Macro-F1 of 0.5 in this long-tailed multi-label setting suggests that the model has captured substantial regularities, while remaining weaker on edge cases.